omeryaz/crypto-data-explorer/README.md

 ## Data Sources

-The application utilizes data from CoinMarketCap, a trusted source for cryptocurrency market data, ensuring that users have access to accurate and up-to-date information 2.
-Additionally, for the charts, data is parsed from .csv files taken from CoinMarketCap, processed on the server side to ensure efficient data handling and rendering.
+The application utilizes data from CoinMarketCap ensuring that users have access to accurate and up-to-date information.
+Additionally, for the charts, historical data is parsed from .csv files taken from CoinMarketCap.

 ## License